senaite/senaite.panic/README.rst

 =====

 This package enables panic level alerts in SENAITE by means of the integration of panic ranges in Analysis Specifications.
-Two additional fields `minpanic` and `maxpanic` are added, so when the result of an analysis falls outside the valid range and below `minpanic` or `maxpanic`, a warning message is displayed next to the analysis and an informative panel in Sample's view as well.
+Two additional fields *min_panic* and *max_panic* are added, so when the result of an analysis falls outside the valid range and below *min_panic* or *max_panic*, a warning message is displayed next to the analysis and an informative panel in Sample's view as well.
 From this informative panel, lab manager can easily send an e-mail notification to the client contact, as well as to other key personnel.